Lady Jean Maule1

 F, #30317, b.
 4 April 1880, d.
 17 June 1968

-Lady Marjorie Cecilia Wynn-Carington was born on 4 April 1880.1 She was the daughter of Sir Charles Robert Wynn-Carington, 1st and last Marquess of Lincolnshire and Hon.
+Lady Marjorie Cecilia Wynn-Carington was born on 4 April 1880.1 She was the daughter of Charles Robert Wynn-Carington, 1st and last Marquess of Lincolnshire and Hon.
 Cecilia Margaret Harbord.2 She married Charles Henry Wellesley Wilson, 2nd Baron Nunburnholme, son of Charles Henry Wilson, 1st Baron Nunburnholme and Florence Jane Helen Wellesley, on 1 February 1901.1 She died on 17 June 1968 at age 88.1

-Lady Marjorie Cecilia Wynn-Carington was baptised with the name of Marjorie Cecilia Carrington.1 Her married name became Wilson.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1
+She was given the name of Marjorie Cecilia Carrington at birth.1 Her married name became Wilson.
+After her marriage, Lady Marjorie Cecilia Wynn-Carington was styled as Baroness Nunburnholme on 28 October 1907.
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1

 Children of Lady Marjorie Cecilia Wynn-Carington and Charles Henry Wellesley Wilson, 2nd Baron Nunburnholme